 We are looking for students who have the academic ability and potential to succeed on the course, as well as the necessary interest in and motivation for the subject.

 In order to explore Computer Science in more detail we would recommend the resources for prospective students and offer holders listed under 'Computer Science' here.
-All offer holders should complete the pre-arrival course here.
+All offer holders should complete the pre-arrival course here and explore the reading list here.

 The primary qualifications we look for are in mathematics, since we find a strong correlation with mathematics performance and subsequent performance on our degree.
 Therefore A-level Mathematics is essential and required at the A* level.
 Further Mathematics to AS or A-level is highly desirable.
 There is a considerable level of help for Further Mathematics to be found online; look at the webpages of the Mathematics faculty.
 A-level Computing is not required for entry but some knowledge of procedural programming is useful.
 Note that A-level ICT and IT are more vocational in nature and are generally less desirable than a physical science at admission.